SharePoint/sp-dev-docs/docs/spfx/toolchain/sharepoint-framework-toolchain.md

 * [@microsoft/generator-sharepoint](https://www.npmjs.com/package/@microsoft/generator-sharepoint) - A [Yeoman](http://yeoman.io/) plug-in for use with the SharePoint Framework.
 Using this generator, developers can quickly set up a new client-side web part project with sensible defaults and best practices.

 * [@microsoft/sp-client-base](https://www.npmjs.com/package/@microsoft/sp-client-base) - Defines the core libraries for client-side applications built using the SharePoint Framework

-* [@microsoft/sp-client-preview](https://www.npmjs.com/package/@microsoft/sp-client-preview) - Contains SharePoint Framework libraries that are still under development.
-Once they are finalized, they will be refactored into separate npm packages.

 * [@microsoft/sp-webpart-workbench](https://www.npmjs.com/package/@microsoft/sp-webpart-workbench) - The SharePoint Workbench is a standalone environment for testing and debugging client-side web parts.